halmasieh/Spotify_Analysis/README.md

 Modelling

 The following models were examined on two classifiers: artist_popularity and tracks_popularity.
 Below are summaries for artist_popularity.
-For the summaries of both artist_popularity and tracks_popularity, please refer to the [Slides documentation.](https://docs.google.com/presentation/d/11CgZVxAH2_xvv5FXoSW-5RmUFnX69TW4L199me3wOss/edit?usp=sharing)

 #### Model 1: Logistic Regression (artist_popularity)